27-Year-Old Linebacker – Washington Redskins

 Kerrigan continued to show improvement in his fourth season as a pro, recording a career-high 13.5 sacks and five forced fumbles.
 He has been very consistent over the course of his young career, playi...

 Ryan Kerrigan Contract Information:

-Signed by the Redskins in July of 2011.
+Signed a five-year, $11.5 million per year contract extension with the Redskins in July of 2015.

 To instantly reveal our fantasy analysis of every player – including Ryan Kerrigan – simply subscribe now.

 |2015 Proj||26||WAS||Subscribe now to see our 2015 projections for Ryan Kerrigan|

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.